Mont Puget: Tourism

-Often neglected by tourists, much interested by the Calanques themselves and by the sea, the Mont Puget can provide for some interesting hiking and climbing.
+Often overlooked in favor of the coastline and Calanques, Mont Puget features notable trails and routes for hiking and climbing.

-A very good trail leads to the very top of the mountain (like on most of Marseille mountain ranges, so that firefighters can get everywhere should a fire start).

-However, one can also climb the mountain directly, which can provide many interesting experiences.

-One of them are "stone rivers", or collections of numerous small stones "flowing" from the mountain at angles reaching 45 degrees.
+An accessible trail leads to the summit of Mont Puget.
+Like other mountain ranges in the Marseille region, the trail is designed to double as access route for emergency vehicles and firefighter services during a wildfire.

 The top of the mountain is covered with eroded limestone that sticks out in numerous needle-like spikes.

 Crest of Luminy University

 A stylized representation of Mont Puget is displayed on the crest of Luminy Faculty of Sciences, part of the University of the Mediterranean Aix-Marseille II.
 The Luminy campus is located 1 km northwest of Mont Puget.

 Name

 An urban legend insist that the mountain is named after the sculptor Pierre Puget which is a curious misconception since the mountain's name predates the sculptor on maps by several millennia.
 The name Puget is a diminutive from the Provençal word "puech" that originates from the Latin "podium", hence an elevated place that designates a certain eminence.